 There are a lot of different types of powerful UGC you can generate using a contest.
 You just need to figure out what type will work best for you and your marketing strategy, and remember to make the type of content you want abundantly clear to your audience.
 You don’t want to launch a competition only to be flooded with irrelevant content.

-Your contest’s prize is what will incentivize users to create content and enter your contest, so it’s important that you get it right.
+Another decision you'll need to make as you start crafting your contest is what you're going to give away.
+Your contest prize will be the direct incentive for users to create content and enter your contest, so it’s important that you get it right.

 When you’re choosing a prize for a UGC contest there a few specific things that you’ll need to keep in mind:

 - The best content will come from people who have genuine affection for your brand.
 Try offering a prize that will appeal primarily to these brand advocates.
 A bundle of your own products is far more likely to attract the types of users who produce high-value content than a generic gift like an Amazon gift card.

 - Your prize needs to justify the effort required to produce the content you want.
 The more you expect your users to do the more valuable your prize needs to be.
 You can’t expect people to jump at the chance to produce high-value content if all they stand to win is a $20 gift card.

 - Sticking to a theme is a good way to add a level of engagement to your contest.
 If you’re trying to generate content that fits a particular theme then it’s smart to offer a prize which also fits within the theme.
 For example, if you want to procure Christmas-themed content then try offering a Christmas-themed prize.
 It will add cohesion to your contest and do wonders for your engagement.